zapier/formatic/README.md

 ```

 This is the way good plugins should work.
 The `upperPlugin` attaches some
-middleware to the `greet` hook.
+middleware to the `greet` method.
 It doesn't change the underlying implementation
 but simply changes the result of the underlying implementation.

-Note that hook middleware runs in the order in which it is attached.
-The first
+Note that method middleware runs in the order in which it is attached.
+The
-middleware receives the arguments first and must call the next function in the
+first middleware receives the arguments first and must call the next
-chain.
-The middleware attached last will call the hook itself.
-The return path
+function in the chain.
+The middleware attached last will call the method
-is reversed.
-So the middleware attached last will receive the result of the hook
+itself.
+The return path is reversed.
+So the middleware attached last will
-first and return to the previous middleware in the chain.
-The middleware
+receive the result of the method first and return to the previous middleware
-attached first will return the final result of the hook.
+in the chain.
+The middleware attached first will return the final result of
+the method.

 ## Plugins in your plugins